pcawte/AgDev/README.md

 - Normal text

-- Escape sequences / commands to control the display and send graphics
+- Escape sequences / commands to control the display and send graphics/sound/etc commands

-When results are returned by MOS as a result of sending a command, these are stored in the SYSVARs and not returned directly in response to the command.
-The response is asynchronous, to check that a result has been returned:
+When results are returned by MOS as a result of sending a command, these are stored in the `SYSVAR`'s and not returned directly in response to the command.
+The response is asynchronous - to check that a result has been returned:

 - Set `vdp_pflags` in `SYSVAR` to zero